smanowar/Credit_Risk_Analysis/README.md

 Data was taken from *LoanStats_2019Q1.csv*, and analysis was performed using Jupyter Notebook.

 ## Results
 Using Jupyter Notebook, analysis for the six different algorithms were calculated below.
-Results were rounded to two decimal places.

 ### Oversampling Methods